catphish/openuav/README.md

 * LSM6DSR - Gyro and accelerometer
 * LPS22HH - Barometric pressure sensor
 * W25N01GVZEIG - 128MB flash
-* L78L05 - 5V linear regulator
+* TPS54202DDC - 5V SMPS
-* L78L33 - 3.3V linear regulator

-If possible, the following will be added.
-Space constraints are likely to make this challenging.
-* AT7456E - Video overlay
-* L78L09 - 9V linear regulator
+I also hope to integrate 2.5GHz ELRS RX.

 ## Goals
 * Free open source hardware design.
 It is hoped that both hobbyists and mass producers will be able to produce this hardware at minimal cost and with no obligation with no expectation to pay for either the hardware or software design.